 Rule of law

 Our School’s sanctions and behaviour policy are well established and shared, while our rewards system creates a positive ethos.
 As well as rewarding 100 percent attendance and punctuality, we reward work of high quality, work that improves on past achievements, and consistent hard work and service to our local community.
 Assemblies celebrate achievements, as does our weekly parental bulletin where those achieving a significant number of merits and distinctions are acknowledged.
 Our annual Celebration of Achievement Evening at Westminster Abbey is an excellent event where achievements are also feted.

 In addition, our PSHCE curriculum in Year 7 develops an understanding of where the role of law comes from, as well as the positives and negatives of democracy, and the rights and responsibilities that we have as a community.

-Our clear anti-bullying policy emphasises the importance of creating an environment in which all individuals feel safe and valued, while our staff code of conduct ensures staff behave towards each other in an exemplary way, setting a good example.
-In addition, the language used between staff, pupils and students is, at all times, considered vital in showing respect to others.
+Our clear anti-bullying policies emphasise the importance of creating an environment in which all individuals feel safe and valued, while our staff code of conduct ensures staff behave towards each other in an exemplary way, setting a good example.
+In addition, the language used between staff and students is, at all times, considered vital in showing respect to others.

 Tolerance of those with different faiths and beliefs

-With pupils, students and staff that have links to over 100 different nationalities, we help our young people develop an understanding of, and respect for, their own and other cultures.
+Our students and staff have links to over 100 different nationalities, so we help our young people develop an understanding of, and respect for, their own and other cultures.
 For example, through our PSHCE and our Religious Studies curriculum, our young people are encouraged to discuss and respect the differences and similarities between people.
 To further enhance this, organisations like Prevent and Caabu (Council for British and Arab Understanding) deliver sessions at our School as part of our PSHCE curriculum.

 In addition, all at Westminster City School are encouraged to challenge any prejudicial or discriminatory behaviour.